What Motivates You in Your Small Business?

 - Passion: Does love for what you do give you the fight to be able to work through the challenges?

-- Credibility: Do you look at this business as a way to solidify your credibility or establish yourself as an expert?
+- Credibility: Do you look at your business as a way to solidify your credibility or establish yourself as an expert?

 - Challenge: Do you thrive on the challenge?
 Do you purposefully take on initiatives that will stretch you and provide learning opportunities?